Harvard-CS145/ecmp/README.md

 ### Step 2: Set up the forwarding table

 In `controller/controller_fattree_l3.py`, fill up the rules in the forwarding table.
-In project 1, we did L2 forwarding in the controller:
+In Project 1, we did L2 forwarding in the controller:

 ```python
 controller.table_add("dmac", "forward", [f"00:00:0a:00:00:{host_id + 1:02x}"], [f"{out_port}"])